nicoolas25/rolis/README.md

 class User < Struct.new(:id)
   include Rolis::Base

-  # Set the key to ID the model (default is :id)
-  # rolis_key :id

-  # Define the different roles for this model
+  # Define the different roles for this model.
+Options are:
+  #   - default: default role if none are found
+  #   - key: Symbol of a method to call to get an unique id of the model
-  rolis_roles %i(contributor moderator admin), default: nil
+  rolis_config %i(contributor moderator admin), default: nil, key: :id end
-end

 current_user = User.new(37)